KalyaniGunnam/backend-learnings/notes/06-introduction-to-java.md

 #### 2. Declarative Programming Paradigm (What to do)
 This paradigm focuses on describing what a program should accomplish, leaving the details of how it’s done to the underlying system.

-**a.
-Functional Programming**: Treats computation as the evaluation of mathematical functions without changing state or data.
+- **Functional Programming**: Treats computation as the evaluation of mathematical functions without changing state or data.
 Example: Haskell, Scala, JavaScript (functional aspects).

-**b.Logic Programming**: Uses formal logic to express rules and facts to derive conclusions.
+- **Logic Programming**: Uses formal logic to express rules and facts to derive conclusions.
 Example: Prolog, Datalog.

-**c.Database Programming**: Deals with querying and manipulating databases using structured query languages like SQL.
+- **Database Programming**: Deals with querying and manipulating databases using structured query languages like SQL.
 Example: SQL, MongoDB Query Language.